Rep.-elect Scott Franklin, combat veteran, says too many Americans take freedom for granted

 FLORIDA REP.-ELECT KAT CAMMACK SHARES PERSONAL STORY ABOUT ABORTION: 'MY MOM CHOSE LIFE'

-Just two years later, he made the leap to a run for Congress to take on Spano, the sitting incumbent, who was caught up in a campaign finance federal investigation.
+Just two years later, he made the leap to run for Congress to take on Spano, the sitting incumbent, who was caught up in a campaign finance federal investigation.
 Franklin was concerned "the constant barrage of bad press" against Spano would allow Democrats to flip the district, which extends from Lakeland to the Tampa suburbs.

-Franklin touted his military service biography and pledged to earn back the trust and integrity for Central Florida.
+Franklin touted his military biography and pledged to earn back trust and integrity for Central Florida.

 He beat Spano 51% to 49% in the GOP primary.
 Franklin then defeated Democrat Alan Cohn in November with 55% of the vote.